raoulkdev/conspiracy-api/README.md

 ## Contributions

 Pull requests and suggestions are welcome!
-Feel free to fork it and add even more wild theories.
+Feel free to fork it and add more theories.

 ---